-These common-sense steps reminded me that for effective home learning, we need
+These common-sense steps reminded me that for effective home learning, we need to foreground substantial practice time with supporting teacher modelling.
+Alongside this, we may need to consider subject-specific adaptations to the strategies for home learning.
 My experience with teaching Othello online clearly demonstrated that: if we don't carefully model and scaffold home learning (along with making a plan to remove scaffolding), then we end up with dependent learners and limited learning.